getparthenon/parthenon-docs/docs/athena/getting-started.md

       type: annotation
 ```

+When Athena is enabled but doesn't have a special host the routes are available at `/athena`.

 ## First Section

 The fastest way to get started with a section is to just extend the `AbstractSection` class.
 Once you've extended the `AbstractSection` class you just need to define `getEntity`, `getMenuName`, `getUrlTag` and you can get going.
 And other methods are overridable if you want.